ShareXin/ShareXin/README.md

 3. Explore `--help`

 ## Changelog
+#### [0.4.6] - 2017-08-09
+- Error messages now translated
+- When uploading an image to Twitter, the character limit is reduced to 117, just like on ShareX
+- Less panicking
+- Less repetitiveness
+- t and toot now show notification if command fails to run (API troubles or no internet), rather than just showing you the "Sent" notification
+- Bug fixes
+- **Known issue**: In order to get t working correctly without a terminal, it must `killall vim`, so consider it a feature-bug

 #### [0.4.5] - 2017-08-07
 - BSD support, tested on FreeBSD with Xfce
 - Rather than panicking, ShareXin exits with an error message